GodlyDonuts/dacdaq/README.md

 ---

 ### <p align="center">DacDAQ is a complete software toolkit for interfacing with high-speed hardware and streaming data to multiple consumers.
-It's built for applications in [scientific research, industrial IoT, real-time analytics, ...]</p>
+It's built for applications in scientific research, industrial IoT, and real-time analytics.</p>

 <br>